IdentityServer/IdentityServer4/docs/quickstarts/6_javascript_client.rst

 This middleware will now serve up static files from the application's `~/wwwroot` folder.
 This is where we will put our HTML and JavaScript files.
+If that folder does not exist in your project, create it now.

 Reference oidc-client
 ^^^^^^^^^^^^^^^^^^^^^

-In the MVC project, we used a library to handle the OpenID Connect protocol.
+In one of the previous quickstarts in the ASP.NET Core MVC-based client project we used a library to handle the OpenID Connect protocol.
-In this project we need a similar library, except one that works in JavaScript and is designed to run in the browser.
+In this quickstart in the `JavaScriptClient` project we need a similar library, except one that works in JavaScript and is designed to run in the browser.
 The `oidc-client library <https://github.com/IdentityModel/oidc-client-js>`_ is one such library.
 It is available via `NPM <https://github.com/IdentityModel/oidc-client-js>`_, `Bower <https://bower.io/search/?q=oidc-client>`_,  as well as a `direct download <https://github.com/IdentityModel/oidc-client-js/tree/master/dist>`_ from github.